Today we’re talking all about how to paint a dresser black and how to replace a dresser top with this black vintage farmhouse dresser makeover.

 I could have simply painted the pressed wood top.
-But I wanted a beautiful wood stained top and I wasn’t going to get that with a pressed wood fake top.
+But I wanted a beautiful wood-stained top and I wasn’t going to get that with a pressed wood fake top.

 Plus I try to stay away from pressed wood as much as possible!
 It just doesn’t hold up as well as good ole real wood does.

-** This post may contain affiliate links.
 As an Amazon Associate, I earn from qualifying purchases.
-I also earn from qualifying purchases through other companies, or may receive free products.
-This does not cost you anything extra!
+I also may earn from other qualifying purchases with other companies or get free product to review and use.
 All opinions are my own.

 I ran to Home Depot to grab an edge-glued wood panel.
-I love this stuff because it’s beautiful wood all the way through unlike plywood.
+I love this stuff because it’s beautiful wood all the way through, unlike plywood.
 And it looks farmhouse with different wood slats put together!
-Win win!
+Win-win!

 I asked an employee there to cut the wood down for me so I wouldn’t have to do it when I got home.

 When I got back home I unscrewed the old top off and then went to work prepping and painting the base of the dresser.
 Here’s all about how to prepare furniture for painting!

-I used the Painting Sponge from Country Chic Paint to paint on thin layers.
+I used the painting sponge from Country Chic Paint to paint on thin layers.
 It also created a weathered finish where the wood slightly shows through in just a few places.

-Replacing a Dresser Top
+Replacing Dresser Top